Sardar Ajit Singh

-Sardar Ajit Singh Sandhu (23 February 1881 – 15 August 1947) was an Indian revolutionary and nationalist during the time of British rule in India and known for his role in organising agitations against anti-farmer laws known as the Punjab Colonisation Act (Amendment) 1906.
+Sardar Ajit Singh (23 February 1881 – 15 August 1947) was an Indian revolutionary and nationalist during the time of British rule in India and known for his role in organising agitations against anti-farmer laws known as the Punjab Colonisation Act (Amendment) 1906.
 He led the Pagri Sambhal Jatta Movement and was exiled to Mandalay jail in Burma in 1907 with Lala Lajpat Rai.
 An inspiration to his nephew Bhagat Singh, Ajit Singh spent 38 years in exile, continuing his revolutionary activities abroad.
 He died on 15 August 1947, the day India gained independence.

 Biography

 Early life and education

-Sardar Ajit Singh Sandhu was born on 23 February 1881 in Khatkar Kalan village, located in the Jullundur district (now Shaheed Bhagat Singh Nagar) of Punjab, British India.
+Sardar Ajit Singh was born on 23 February 1881 in Khatkar Kalan village, located in the Jullundur district (now Shaheed Bhagat Singh Nagar) of Punjab, British India.
 He was born into a Jat Sikh family, with his parents being Arjan Singh and Jai Kaur.
-Ajit Singh’s early education took place at Saindas Anglo Sanskrit School in Jalandhar, where he completed his metric studies.
+Ajit Singh's early education took place at Saindas Anglo Sanskrit School in Jalandhar, where he completed his metric studies.
 He later enrolled in Law College in Bareilly, Uttar Pradesh, to pursue a legal education.
 However, his growing involvement in the Indian freedom movement led him to abandon his law studies.

 Arya Samaj philosophy, which emphasised social reform and nationalism, had a profound influence on Singh and his family.
-This philosophy also significantly impacted his nephew, Bhagat Singh, who later become one of India’s most iconic revolutionary.
+This philosophy also significantly impacted his nephew, Bhagat Singh, who later become one of India's most iconic revolutionary.

 Entry into the freedom movement

-Singh’s entry into the freedom movement was marked by his participation in agitations against the British colonial policies.
+Singh's entry into the freedom movement was marked by his participation in agitations against the British colonial policies.
 In 1906, he organised protests against the Punjab Colonisation Act (Amendment) 1906 and the Bari Doab Canal Act increased water rates and revenue rates by 25%.

 Pagri Sambhal Jatta movement

-In 1907, Ajit Singh initiated the Pagri Sambhal Jatta Movement, a significant peasant uprising against the British government’s policies.
+In 1907, Ajit Singh initiated the Pagri Sambhal Jatta Movement, a significant peasant uprising against the British government's policies.
 The movement aimed to protect farmers’ rights and resist unjust laws.
 The slogan “Pagri Sambhal Jatta” (Take care of your turban, O farmer) became a rallying cry for the movement.